 Talkbits on Civil War: Civility Unmasked

-In this installment of our ongoing series audiovisual conversations on civil war, Bishnupriya Ghosh helps us think civility as a handmaiden to power, traversing histories of colonial violence and contemporary populisms.
+In this installment of our ongoing series of audiovisual conversations on civil war, Bishnupriya Ghosh helps us think civility as a handmaiden to power, traversing histories of colonial violence and contemporary populisms.

 “What seems very productive to me in your thinking about civil war is that war is always the underside, because civility or civil society means a certain kind of forceful or forcible guarding; it has a logic of segregation that’s built on structural racism and class divisions.”